Landed gentry

-The decline of the gentry largely stemmed from the 1870s agricultural depression; however, there are still many hereditary gentry in the UK to this day.

-The designation landed gentry originally referred exclusively to members of the upper class who were landlords but also commoners in the British sense—that is, they did not hold peerages—but usage became more fluid over time.
-By the late 19th century, the term was also applied to peers such as the Duke of Westminster who lived on landed estates.
+The decline of the gentry largely began with the great depression of British agriculture in the late 19th century; however, there are still many hereditary gentry in the UK.
+The book series Burke's Landed Gentry records the names of members of this class.
+The designation landed gentry originally referred exclusively to members of the upper class who were both landlords and commoners (in the British sense)—that is, they did not hold peerages.
+But by the late 19th century, the term was also applied to peers, such as the Duke of Westminster, who lived on landed estates.